Winn Parish Profile

 Build leaders and good citizens through 4-H Youth Development

-• Junior Leaders will work with CASA, character education projects, work with the local food pantry, Operation Christmas Child on promoting youth development activities
+• Junior Leaders will work with CASA, character education projects, Local Food Pantry, and Operation Christmas Child on promoting youth development activities

-• Winn Parish 4-H collaborates with the Winn Parish Police Jury and Winn Parish Schoolboard on many youth development activities
+• Winn Parish 4-H collaborates with the Winn Parish Police Jury and Winn Parish School Board on youth development activities

-• Winn Parish 4-H is involved in a multi-parish ATV Safety Program called CRM ATV Safety
+• Winn Parish is also involved in a multi-parish ATV Safety Program called CRM ATV Safety

 Strengthen families and communities